 These six things doth the LORD hate: yea, seven are an abomination unto him: A proud look, a lying tongue, and hands that shed innocent blood, An heart that deviseth wicked imaginations, feet that be swift in running to mischief, A false witness that speaketh lies, and he that soweth discord among brethren (Proverbs 6:16 – 6:19 KJV)

 Lying lips are abomination to the LORD: but they that deal truly are his delight (Proverbs 12:22 KJV)

 It seems clear that God is not fond of lying.
 Here he uses the term abomination.
 The definition of abomination is “a thing that causes hatred or disgust.”
 To God, lying is as disgusting as the stench of garbage and on par with idol worship.
 The Bible goes so far as to say that God is the very antithesis of lying.
 In John 14: 6, Jesus declares himself to be the truth.
-The Bible goes further to say, in Hebrews:
+The Bible goes further to say, in Titus and in Hebrews:

 Wherein God, willing more abundantly to shew unto the heirs of promise the immutability of his counsel, confirmed it by an oath: That by two immutable things, in which it was impossible for God to lie, we might have a strong consolation, who have fled for refuge to lay hold upon the hope set before us: (Hebrews 6:17 – 6:18 KJV)

 So we see two important facts; God hates lying and God cannot lie because he is the truth.
 This is the backdrop for my discussion in this post.
 You probably think my title is blasphemous.
 One shouldn’t joke about God!
 Well, this is not a joke and you’ll soon see why the title is both serious an accurate.